 The groundmass is very fine-grained, and other than megnetite it contains plagioclase felspar, which is not very abundant, and laths of a fresh pyroxene (probably a second generation of augite).
-The felspar occurs as second very small (commonly only 0.03 mm. long) thin laths.
-Its refractive index is approximately that of Canada thin laths.
-Its refractive index is usually too obscure) an Albite Balsam; and it shows (although it is usually too obscure) an Albite twinning with an extinction angle of approximately 120.
+The felspar occurs as conserve very small (commonly only 0.03 mm. long) The felspar occurs as conserve very small (commonly only 0.03 mm. long) thin laths.
+Its refractive index is approximately that of Canada Balsam; and it shows (although it is usually too obscure) an Albite twinning with an extinction angle of approximately 12°.
 This suggests that the felspar is albite.
 It was necessary to study the groundmass under a magnification of 400x; with such power, the groundmass appeared (apart from magnetite) to be isotropic in parts, suggesting the possible occurrence of ? analcite.
 This is a very indefinite observation, however.